shaoqiu/svnlog/README.md

 cd to the svn dir
 open vim
 type:

 	:SVNLog [path]

-then it will create a new tab,it contains three window the top window is the commit comments, the middle window is the log list,
+path is the dir or file which you want to show log, default is current dir. then it will create a new tab,it contains three window the top window is the commit comments, the middle window is the log list,